port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/azure/examples/examples.md

 ## Mapping Extra Resources

-The resources in this page are only few of the resources that the Azure Exporter supports.
+The resources in this page are only a few of the resources that the Azure Exporter supports.

-If you don't find the Azure resource you want to map to Port head to the [Mapping Extra Resources](./mapping_extra_resources.md) page to learn about what kind of azure resources are supported by the Azure integration and how to map them into Port.
+If the resources you want to ingest into Port do not appear in these examples, you can head to the [Mapping Extra Resources](./mapping_extra_resources.md) page to learn about all of the kinds of Azure resources that are supported by the Azure integration and how to map them into Port.

 ## Advanced Use Cases

-In certain scenarios you may want to model your Azure resources in a more detailed way, for example, you may want to model a Storage Account and its Containers separately.
+In certain scenarios you may want to model your Azure resources in a more detailed way.

+For example, you may want to model a Storage Account and its Containers separately.

 For these cases, head to the [Advanced Examples](./advanced.md) page to learn how to model your Azure resources in a more detailed way.